-1. The Company sent demand notices dated 16 April 2007 to two of its customers, Vishal Exports Overseas Limited and Vishal Plastnomer Private Limited (Vishal Entities) for Rs.
-60,801,574 and Rs.
-10,079,172 payable by them in respect of WTGs sold to them.
+- The Company sent demand notices dated 16 April 2007 to two of its customers, Vishal Exports Overseas Limited and Vishal Plastnomer Private Limited (Vishal Entities) for Rs.60,801,574 and Rs.10,079,172 payable by them in respect of WTGs sold to them.
 The Vishal Entities by way of their responses dated 8 May 2007 and 10 May 2007 have denied their liability to pay the said amounts on the grounds of short fall in generation by the WTGs supplied by the Company.
-They have claimed an amount of Rs.
-59,731,235 under the generation guarantee given by the Company in respect of short fall in generation in the prior periods.
-They have also claimed an amount of Rs.
-381,100,000 in respect of anticipated short fall in generation during the remainder of the lifecycle of the WTGs.
+They have claimed an amount of Rs.59,731,235 under the generation guarantee given by the Company in respect of short fall in generation in the prior periods.
+They have also claimed an amount of Rs.381,100,000 in respect of anticipated short fall in generation during the remainder of the lifecycle of the WTGs.
 The Company believes that it is a defensible case and is in the process of preparing a suitable response to the Vishal Entities.
 The Vishal Entities have called for arbitration proceedings for the resolution of the dispute.
 In addition, the Vishal Entities have also obtained an interim injunction from the City Civil Court, Ahmedabad to prevent the Company from stopping the O&M services in respect of the WTGs supplied to the Vishal Entities.
-The Company is in the process of appealing against the said order.

-- 2. The Company has received a notice dated February 2, 2007 from the Department of Sales Tax, Kutch, State of Gujarat, directing the Company to produce the exemption certificate in respect of the manufacturing unit located at Kutch or in the alternative pay an amount of Rs.
-111.12 million rupees with respect to sales tax payable in respect of the said manufacturing unit for the period March 15, 2005 to December 12, 2006.
-The Company is in the process of obtaining the exemption certificate from the appropriate government authorities. - 3.
-The Company was given a notice dated September 9, 2002 by the Collector, Satara, Maharashtra under the Maharashtra Land Revenue Code, 1966 for carrying on unauthorised mining activity and extracting morum from the land used by the Company for wind farm purposes located at Satara.
-The liability comprises a royalty payment of Rs.
-2,338,168 and a penalty of Rs.
-12,525,900.
-The Company has already paid an amount of Rs.
-10,006,168 out of imposed penalty of Rs.
-12,525,900 and of Rs.
-2,338,168 towards the royalty imposed.
+The High Court has passed an order removing the interim injunction granted by the City Civil Court.
+The dispute is pending. - 2.
+The Company was given a notice dated 9 September 2002 by the Collector, Satara, Maharashtra under the Maharashtra Land Revenue Code, 1966 for carrying on unauthorised mining activity and extracting morum from the land used by the Company for wind farm purposes located at Satara.
+The liability comprises a royalty payment of Rs.2,338,168 and a penalty of Rs.12,525,900.
+The Company has already paid an amount of Rs.10,006,168 out of imposed penalty of Rs.12,525,900 and of Rs.2,338,168 towards the royalty imposed.
 In an appeal filed before the Divisional Commissioner of Pune the matter was decided in the favour of the Company and it was held that the excavation activities were not illegal and the matter was remanded back to the Collector for the limited purpose of calculating the exact amount of royalty & penalty payable.